davidwarrington/start-page-tutorial/README.md

 1. First of all visit the [Package Control Installation page](https://packagecontrol.io/installation) and follow the instructions on there.
 2. In Sublime hit `Ctrl+Shift+P`, then begin to type _"install"_ and _"Package Control: Install Package"_ should be an available option.
 Use your arrow keys if necessary to highlight the option, then press `Enter`.
 After a few seconds a similar window should appear, search for _"Emmet"_.
 Use your arrows keys again if necessary to highlight the package, then press `Enter` to install it.

+##### Atom

+1. Either hit `Ctrl+Comma` or go to `File > Settings`.
+2. In the _"Install"_ tab accessed via the sidebar, search _"Emmet"_ and click _"Install"_.

+##### Visual Studio Code

+1. Do nothing.
+Emmet is pre-installed.

+## 1.3 Setting up the project

+### 1.3.1 Project folder

+First of all you're going to create a project folder which will be opened within your text editor.
+This allows you to manage your files easily, with a good folder structure
+1. In your chosen code editor, go to `File > Open Folder...`.
+2. From here create a folder to contain your project files and then select that folder to open it within your editor.
+3. You should be able to see your folder within your side panel.

+___Note:__ At times during this tutorial I may refer to the project folder as the "root directory"._

+### 1.3.2 Folder structure and project files

+Now within the project folder you are going to create two folders: `css` and `js`.
+These are for your CSS and JavaScript files respectively.

+You can either create these folders from the File Explorer, or from your text editor.
+I'd recommend doing so from your text editor so that you can get used to managing a project from within.
+1. In the side panel in which your project folder appears in your text editor, right click an empty space beneath your project folder and select _"New Folder"_, then name it _"css"_.
+2. Repeat step 1, this time creating a folder called _"js"_.

+Next you need to create a HTML file, a CSS file and a JavaScript file.
+To do so in your text editor once again right click the project files panel, but select _"New File"_ this time.
+* In your _root directory_ create a file called _"index.html"_.
+* In the _"css"_ folder create a file called _"main.css"_.
+* In the _"js"_ folder create a file called _"scripts.js"_.

+___Note:__ It is a good idea to create a folder structure such as this to create an easily navigatable project structure.
+Whilst not completely necessary for this project it is good practice for larger projects which require deeper folder structures._